How to Turn Your Microsoft Developers into Mobile Superheroes with Xamarin

 Acquired by Microsoft in 2016, Xamarin allows developers to build Android, iOS, and Windows apps with native user interfaces and shared code across multiple platforms, including Windows and macOS.
 Because it’s built around a shared C# code base, Xamarin poses a relatively low barrier to entry for experienced C# developers.

-- CASE STUDY: How ArcTouch Used Xamarin for Global Lifestyle Brand GUESS’s Mobile Apps
+- EBOOK: How ArcTouch Used Xamarin for Global Lifestyle Brand GUESS’s Mobile Apps

 - NEWS: ArcTouch announces Xamarin Accelerator Program

 The trick, however, is not merely having a technical mastery of C#.
 Your team needs to be experts in both the Microsoft technologies and the native mobile platforms.
 Studies have shown that with enterprise mobile apps there’s still a long way to go when it comes to delivering a great mobile user experience.